 The General Rule for Down Payments

-Again, the general rule for VA jumbo loans is that borrowers must make a down payment equaling 25% of the difference.
-So in this case it would equal a down payment of $19,131 (because .25 x 76,525 = 19,121).
+Before, the general rule for VA jumbo loans was that borrowers must make a down payment equaling 25% of the amount exceeding the loan limit amount.
+Veterans now have more purchasing power as a result of the new rule.